 Part B of the Personal Statement is optional.
 It allows you to discuss one or more of the following, if they apply: equity factors, work/life experience, performance considerations and diversity factors.

-How well you demonstrate that you overcame challenges, such as financial difficulty, illness, family conflict, social or cultural prejudice or language barriers.
-It is helpful to provide some insight into your character or understanding of abilities.
+The admissions committee will assess how well you demonstrate that you overcame challenges, such as financial difficulty, illness, family conflict, social or cultural prejudice or language barriers.
+It is helpful to provide some insight into your character or understanding of your abilities.
+Examples: